UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

     minkowski-mul-inhabited-is-inhabited-Monoid (monoid-Commutative-Monoid M)
 ```

-### Containment is preserved by Minkowski multiplication of monoid subsets
+### Containment of subsets is preserved by Minkowski multiplication

 ```agda
 module _